smatechnologies/ibm-i-agent-docs/versioned_docs/version-18.1/installation/installation.md

    Look especially for the following settings that may require attention:

    - The main menu LSAM Parameters:
-     - There is a new option to "Bind?
+     - There is an option to "Bind?
 Y/N" for the IP Address.
-SMA recommends using this option instead of allowing the old default  method of allowing the communications programs to choose any available IP address.
+SMA recommends using this option instead of the default method of allowing the communications programs to choose any available IP address.
      - If the IBM i partition is a client partition that relies on a host partition to connect it to an external IP address, put the external IP address in the first IP Address field and then enter the local virtual LAN IP address of this Client partition in the Internal IP address field.
      - Verify the daily maintenance hour on page 2 of the LSAM Parameters.
 If there is more than one LSAM Environment within the same partition, it is critical that the two environments start their daily log purging at a different time (separated by at least 1 or 2 minutes), to assure that their daily backup save files are named differently, since they use the system clock time as part of the name.
      - Older LSAM installations that were upgraded may need to have their daily log purging values reviewed.
 Very old LSAM installations did not get useful values set automatically, although brand new installations of version 18.1 come with reasonable purge criteria already set.